mmikowski/hi_score/README.md

   $ xhi help 0-5
 ```

-The `xhi` tool may run more than one stage even if we specify just one stage.
-That is because many stage require prequisite stages as discussed in the following section.
+The `xhi` tool will often run more than one stage even when we specify just one.
+That is because many stage require prequisite as discussed in the following section.

 ### Prerequisite resolution
 The `xhi` has a sophisticated prerequisite resolver that ensures required stages are run only if required.